M-Endymion/homelab-tools/Jellyfin/README.md

 - Broken File Scanner — Uses ffprobe to detect corrupt, incomplete, or unplayable files
 - Quality Analyzer — Identifies low-quality files in high-resolution libraries
 - Metadata Report — Connects to Jellyfin API to show missing posters, summaries, etc.

+### Key Highlight: *arr Integration
+When the script finds broken or low-quality files, it will ask if you want to trigger a search in Radarr right away.
+This allows you to quickly replace bad files using your existing *arr setup without manual searching.

 All operations are non-destructive by default.